Insights into Video-Driven Web Design

 Fallback plans

-Remember that not all browsers support all video formats.
-Provide fallback options like alternative formats or static images.
-Your content should be accessible to everyone, regardless of their tech setup.
+Bear in mind not all browsers support all video formats.
+Give fallback options like alternative formats or static images.
+Your content needs to be accessible to everyone, despite their tech setup.

-Did you know that video can also be an SEO powerhouse if handled correctly?
-Here's how to make search engines fall in love with your video content:
+Did you know that video can also be an ORGANIC DISCOVERY leader if handled correctly?
+Here’s how to make people who are searching fall in love with your video content:

 Transcripts and captions